KaungH/cloud_decision/README.md

 # cloud_decision
-It consists of the developed at SLAC, Stanford
+It consists of the algorithm developed at SLAC, Stanford